avaframe/AvaFrame/docs/moduleAna4Stats.rst

 ==========================

 probAna is used to derive simple probability maps for a set of simulations for one avalanche track.
-These maps show for each point in space the probability for a chosen parameter to exceed a given threshold.
+These maps show for each point in space the fraction of simulations where a chosen parameter has exceeded a given threshold.
-For example, it is possible to compute the probability map of an avalanche to exceed a peak pressure of 1kPa, but it is also possible to chose other result variables and threshold values.
+For example, it is possible to compute the probability map for an avalanche with respect to a peak pressure threshold of 1kPa, but it is also possible to chose other result variables and threshold values.

 A set of multiple avalanche simulations is required to generate these maps.
 The simulations can be generated with :py:mod:`com1DFA` using a parameter variation, different release-, entrainment- or resistance scenarios.
-:py:mod:`runScripts.runProbAna` gives an example: avalanche simulations for the hockey topography are performed with varying release thickness.
-A probability map based on peak pressure is generated.
+An example run script is given by :py:mod:`runAna4ProbAna`: where firstly, :py:mod:`com1DFA` is used to perform avalanche simulations varying parameters set in the ``ana4Stats/probAnaCfg.ini`` file.
+Using these simulations, a probability map is generated.
 The output is a raster file (.asc) with values ranging from 0-1.
 0 meaning that no simulation exceeded the threshold in this point in space.
 1 on the contrary means that all simulations exceeded the threshold.
 Details on this function, as for example required inputs can be found in: :py:mod:`ana4Stats.probAna`.